-Our Scope 3 emissions include the indirect emissions from across our value chain which account for over 90% of our total emissions.
+Our Scope 3 emissions include the indirect emissions from across our value chain which account for over 99% of our total emissions.
 The most material impacts are within purchased goods and services and the use of sold products.
 We will achieve reductions in these emissions through a programme of activities involving our suppliers, our manufacturers and through colleague engagement.

-In line with the British Retail Consortium’s Climate Action Roadmap, we have set a target to operate 100% LED coverage in all new buildings by 2025 (currently over 30% of our UK retail portfolio uses LED technology as the main source of lighting).
+We’re taking action to reduce our use of energy.
+In fact we maintained our certification of our Energy Management System (EnMS’) in 2021/22 for our UK & Ireland estate and fleet.
+In line with the British Retail Consortium’s Climate Action Roadmap, we have set a target to operate 100% LED coverage in all new buildings by 2025 – we made progress in 2021/22 and now 68% of our UK and Ireland portfolio and 76% of our Group portfolio uses LED technology as the main source of lighting.

 Renewable Energy Sources